TenzinDorjee1/EcommerceRef/README.txt

-	* you should test the main branch for the 3rd iteration not the (new-ecommerce branch).
+	* you should test the main branch for the 3rd iteration not the (new-ecommerce-branch).

 Contact
 	if you have problems, questions, ideas, or suggestions, please contact us by our university